BSM-EFT/OperatorToCpp/README.md

 OperatorToC++ is an extensible, hybrid Mathematica and C++ based tool that facilitates next steps beyond the matching of parameters between a UV model and an Effective Field Theory.
 It efficiently remedies the complexities within the analytical matched expressions such as those due to loop-functions and lengthy sums and products involving tensor objects.
 It then translates and bundles the results into C++ classes and functions which provide a convenient platform for further numerical analyses.

-Its two main components are
+Its main components are
 1. [OperatorExport.m](./OperatorExport.m) - a Mathematica package that systematically translates Matchete output to C++ classes and functions and generates model-specific .h and .cpp files.
 2. [OperatorImport.cpp](./lib/OperatorImport.cpp) - a suite of C++ helper functions that enable computations such as loop-function evaluation, Einstein-summation et cetera.

 ## Sample input and output files

 The basic functionality and ease of use of OperatorToC++ can be demonstrated using the highly non-trivial case of matching the general MSSM with the dimension-6 SMEFT coefficients.

 The notebook [OpExp_MSSM.nb](./OpExp_MSSM.nb) reads the matched expressions as input from [MSSM-matching-conditions.m](./MSSM-matching-conditions.m) and generates header [MSSM.h](./include/MSSM.h) and source [MSSM.cpp](./lib/MSSM.cpp) files.
 These files define an MSSM class, incorporate the gauge and Yukawa couplings and masses as member variables and the SMEFT Wilson coefficients as methods of the class.

-One can then use the [makefile](./makefile) to compile the short C++ program [write_to_files.cpp](./src/write_to_files.cpp) to generate .txt files containing numerical values of the Wilson coefficients for specific parameter choices.
-These .txt files are then read as inputs by [plots.ipynb](./plots/plots.ipynb) to generate plots of Wilson coefficient values.
+One can then use the [makefile](./makefile) to compile the short C++ program [main.cpp](./src/main.cpp), which calls functions defined in [FileIO.cpp](./lib/FileIO.cpp) to read (i) parameter names and values (fixed or min-max pairs) from [params.yaml](./params.yaml) and (ii) Wilson coefficient names from [coeffs.txt](./coeffs.txt) and then generate the file [data.csv](./data.csv) containing numerical values of the Wilson coefficients for specific parameter choices.
+This can then be read as input by [plots.ipynb](./plots/plots.ipynb) to generate various plots.

 ## Instructions for use beyond the MSSM matching